tanishqr-ck/jpeg2png/readme.md

-To setup the node app
+To setup the node app.
-clone this repo
+clone this repo.
-$ npm i
+$ npm i.
-$ nodemon app.js
+$ nodemon app.js.